hashicorp/nomad/website/source/guides/operations/vault-integration/index.html.md

 will only be allowed to use the `access-tables` policy.

-If you would like to allow all policies to be used by any job in the Nomad cluster except for the ones you specifically prohbit, then use the `disallowed_policies` key instead and simply list the policies that should not be granted.
+If you would like to allow all policies to be used by any job in the Nomad cluster except for the ones you specifically prohibit, then use the `disallowed_policies` key instead and simply list the policies that should not be granted.
 If you take this approach, be sure to include `nomad-server` in the disallowed policies group.
 An example of this is shown below: